Monday, December 23, 2024

 Thus, we can prepare for the next heating season.

-“For now the situation is difficult, but controllable, and this situation can be corrected through joint efforts,” Ryabtsev sums up. – For this, it is necessary that the state at the level of the National Security and Defense Council set a priority before the start of the heating season to create a distributed generation system in the amount of at least 300 units of objects (with a capacity of 5 to 30 megawatts each, united in small distribution systems and connected to unified energy system of the country.”
+“For now the situation is difficult, but controllable, and this situation can be corrected through joint efforts,” Ryabtsev sums up. — For this, it is necessary that the state at the level of the National Security and Defense Council set a priority before the start of the heating season to create a distributed generation system in the amount of at least 300 units of objects (with a capacity of 5 to 30 megawatts each, combined into small distribution systems and connected to unified energy system of the country."

 spot_img